Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 ## Chapter 7

 ### Caching

 1) What happens if a program writes a new value into the program counter?

+That value will be the next address that the computer will look for the next instruction at.
+This will either result in not being able to find anything there or finding the wrong thing there.

 2) What is the fundamental problem caches are meant to solve?

+Most of the instructions that computers get are loading ones, so it aims to make loading values easier and quicker.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?

+5.5 ns

+1.9 ns

 4) The book gives several examples of programming language features, like loops, that tend to improve locality in the access pattern of instructions and/or data.
 Can you think of other examples?
 Or counter-examples that might decrease locality?

+Defining variables in the same section of the program could help improve locality.

 5)  If you refactor a program to improve locality, would you say the program is "cache aware"?
 Why not?

+No, because it isn't taking into account all of the hardware specifications of the system.
+It is not looking at the cache size or block size in the design.

 6) See if you can estimate the cost of a memory cache by comparing the prices of two similar CPUs with different cache sizes.

+I had a hard time finding two similar enough CPUs in other ways with different cache sizes.

 7) Why are cache policies generally more complex at the bottom of the memory hierarchy?

+Because there is more time to make decisions when things are moved explicitly by administators, so a well designed policy is more important.

 8) Can you think of a strategy operating systems could use to avoid thrashing or recover when it occurs?

+They could detect and interrupt the processes that are thrashing, and inform the user of the issue, rather than just becoming unresponsive all around.

 Run the cache code on your laptop or another computer and see if you can infer the cache size and block size.
 If you can find the technical specifications for your computer, see if your inferences are right.